 - What time/day you reach out to them (Tuesdays through Thursdays in the afternoon are best)

 - How much time you take to personalize each email

-- What industry your in (hippie niches like green living and music link out more often than corporate industries like insurance)
+- What industry you’re in (hippie niches like green living and music link out more often than corporate industries like insurance)

 But to me, outreach is some of the highest-ROI time you’ll ever spend on your business.
 The links you get from outreach will send you referral and SEO traffic for years.

 Thank You Emails

 I’m sure you mention a few influential people in almost everything you publish.